The Advanced Diploma in Financial Planning goes beyond the

-Advanced Diploma holders are also eligible to use the Chartered
+Advanced Diploma holders are also eligible for Chartered

-Financial Planner title (subject to having five years' experience,
+Financial Planner status (subject to having five years' experience,

-accountants and solicitors and distinguishes holders from their
+professions, such as accountants and solicitors and distinguishes

-Planner title, which is now held by more than 3,500, individuals,
+Financial Planner title, which is now held by some 4,000

-resonates best with the public in terms of recognition, trust and
+individuals, resonates best with the public in terms of

 The CII also offers corporate Chartered status to qualifying